smartprobe/Train_Defect_Detection/README.md

 ## Introduction

-This is the code for the paper: A Deep Learning based Framework for Component Defect Detection of Moving Trains.
-We have implemented our methods in **PyTorch**.
+This is the code for the paper: **A Deep Learning based Framework for Component Defect Detection of Moving Trains**.

+We have implemented our methods in PyTorch.
+Large part code is reference from  [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch)

 ## Preparation